soham-chitnis10/SAiDL-Spring-Assignment-2022/CV/README.md

 * Max Unpooling : In this method we store the index of maximum value while pooling then use that index for max-unpooling where that indes has the pixel value and rest being zero.
 This is not learnable sampling method.
 <img src="https://miro.medium.com/max/875/1*Mog6cmBG4XzLa0IFbjZIaA.png">

+## Recent Evaluation Metrics

+* SSIM (Structural Similarity Index) : This is a perceptual metric that quantifies image quality.

+* Feature Loss or Perceptual Loss : This is computed by comparing two images based on high level representation using a pre-trained model.
+A recent example of this can be DISQ [ (Deep Image Super-resolution Quality) ](https://arxiv.org/pdf/2012.08732.pdf) which is trained on database SISAR.

+* Super-resolution Quality Criterion (SRQC) : A recently proposed evaluation metric in 2020.
+SRQC benchmark evaluates the quality score of a super resolved image according to the perceptual concepts of low-level spatial features in high sharpness space and curvelet based quality-aware features from focal energy bands, which can be used to capture the quality preservation of an SR image.
+[Article](https://link.springer.com/article/10.1007/s11042-020-09352)

+Recently a lot of novel performance evaluation metrics are being proposed.